-The various VPFE Imager interface modes have unique pin multiplexing options, as shown in Table 9.
-The System Module controls some of these settings.
-The remaining settings are controlled by the mode in which the controller is placed.
-Refer to the device-specific data manual to determine how pin multiplexing affects the VPFE.
+The various VPFE imager interface modes have unique pin multiplexing options as shown in Table 9.
+Some of these settings are controlled in the system module.
+The remaining settings are controlled via the mode in which the controller is placed.